hadarshavit/revisiting_satzilla/README.md

   The input INFILE is a DIMACS CNF file.
 NOTE: currently, only raw CNF files are supported, and not compressed one (like .cnf.xz)
   The output is a CSV file containing the features for one instance.

+## Experiments
+rt_pred.py contains the code for running time prediction. sat_pred.py contains the code for satisfiability prediction.
+Both are using submitit for execution on a SLURM cluster.
+For algorithm selection, the scenarios are available in the aslib directory.
+The AutoFolio code is available at [https://github.com/hadarshavit/AutoFolio].
 ## Contact
 To contact us, please send an email to [shavit@aim.rwth-aachen.de](mailto:shavit@aim.rwth-aachen.de)